7 Delicious Ingredients You Can Add to Your Protein ShakeJul 28, 2021

 “Food is always your best choice for the majority of your protein, but shakes can be a convenient way to round out your nutrition,” she says.
 “Plus, because you can use a protein shake as a base for other ingredients, it’s a quick, fun way to get more nutrients and play around with flavors at that same time.”

 What to Put in a Protein Shake

 Curious about what to put in a protein shake?
-Start with Openfit Plant-Based Protein Shake, which includes 20 grams of pea protein, plus 7 grams of fiber and 26 essential vitamins and minerals.
-Or use Openfit Recovery, which helps increase muscle protein synthesis and reduce post-workout muscle soreness.
-Add it to 8 ounces of water, or get creative and swap in your favorite milk, plant-based drink, or even coconut water.
+Start with LADDER Plant-Based Nutrition Shake, which includes 20 grams of pea protein, plus 7 grams of fiber and 26 essential vitamins and minerals.
+Or use LADDER Whey or Plant Protein, which help increase muscle protein synthesis and reduce post-workout muscle soreness.
+Add either to 8 ounces of water, or get creative and swap in your favorite milk, plant-based drink, or even coconut water.

 Then comes the fun part!
 Beyond the usual berries, bananas, and dark, leafy greens, you have plenty of options when whipping up your own protein shakes at home.
 Here are a few of our favorite recipes that are great with chocolate powder:

 - Spiced Chocolate Almond

 Next time, try adding some of these creative additions for a boost of nutrients (and to make your protein shake taste even better):